 The modifications proposed to section 2 of the draft CPM text are provided in the attachment based on the above objectives.

-In addition, the co-signing Administration(s) support to return back and maintain the views represented by number of Administrations during the last meeting which was deleted from the working document by the TG 6/1 chairman in the last plenary without any discussion.
+In addition, the co-signing Administration(s) support to maintain the views represented by number of Administrations during the last meeting.

 Attachment: 1